Adilet18/aws-codedeploy/README.md

-//Deploying the code using AWS CodeDeploy
+//Deploying the code using AWS CodeDeploy service